MineClashTV/pao-tools/README.md

 A higher value will cause the processing times to get longer.

-**Use dithering: **Dithering can be used to effectively create an illusion of color depth in images using limited color palettes (like in the game pixelanarchy.online, with a color palette that contains 38 colors).
+**Use dithering**: Dithering can be used to effectively create an illusion of color depth in images using limited color palettes (like in the game pixelanarchy.online, with a color palette that contains 38 colors).

 It yields results that are much more similar to the original image thanks to the way we perceive colors, but adds a lot of extra complexity to the result.

 If you have chosen not to use dithering, a simple color approximation method is used instead, which gives smoother results.
 Each color is compared to each individual colour in the color palette and the one closest to it will be picked.

-**Also generate a predither: **If you entered "y" in the previous question, you must also decide whether you want a so-called "predither".
+**Also generate a predither**: If you entered "y" in the previous question, you must also decide whether you want a so-called "predither".

 A predither image is a smoother, non-dithered version of the final, dithered version.
 You can draw it first and then dither "over it" to finish the work faster.
 For each area, the most dominant color is formed, so that as many of the individual pixels as possible are already set correctly.

-**Enter blur radius: **If you have chosen to create a predither, you can select the blur radius that the algorithm should use.
+**Blur radius**: If you have chosen to create a predither, you can select the blur radius that the algorithm should use.
 The default value is 2.

 A larger number will result in a blurrier predither that takes away further detail and colour complexity.

 If you have no idea, just input the number 2.

-**Split all colors into separate files: **Splitting the colors into separate image files makes your life in the dithering phase a whole lot easier.
+**Split all colors into separate files**: Splitting the colors into separate image files makes your life in the dithering phase a whole lot easier.
 I highly recommend typing "y" here.

 ## Build and dev dependencies